shu-vro/cdule/CONTRIBUTING.md

 3. Create your branch.
 The naming convension is `<your-name>/<issue-num>` if issue number is not applicable, you can simply put `<your-name>`.
 You must put your name in the branch name.
 4. Push your code into the branch and it will be reviewed

+Otherwise, if you have any feature request or issue in this app, you can visit the issue panel and submit an issue.

 *Finally, thanks for contributing this repository*